Himu (character)

 Himu or Himaloy (হিমু or হিমালয়) is a fictional character created by the Bangladeshi writer Humayun Ahmed who appears in a disjunct series of novels.
 The character first appeared in the novel titled Mayurakkhi published in 1990.

 Character

 The real name of the character is Himalay, a name given by his father.
-He follows a lifestyle that was instructed by his psychopathic father who wanted him to be a great man.
+He follows a lifestyle that was instructed by his psychopathic father who wanted him to be a great man (Bengali: মহাপুরুষ).

 Himu wears a yellow panjabi that does not have a pocket and lives a mostly nomadic life.
 He walks barefoot on the streets of Dhaka without a certain destination.
 He does not have a job and, therefore, no source of income.
 He prefers the life of a beggar to that of a hard worker, often praising begging.
-However, Himu walks endlessly – never using any form of transportation.
 The charterer is decidedly eccentric and unorthodox in outlook.